"Making Things Better"

 Who reviews the nominations?
 A review committee is appointed by the President, based on recommendations made by the President’s Extended Cabinet.

 When are award recipients announced?
-Award recipients will be announced at a ceremony to be held on campus on February 15, 2017 at 2:00 - 3:00 pm in the Harry S. Downs Continuing Education Center room 101.
+Award recipients will be announced at a ceremony to be held on campus on October 24, 2017 at 1:00 - 2:00 pm in the Student Activities Center Ball Room.

 How may the awards be used?
 The cash awards may be used by recipients as they choose, without restriction.
 Each winning nominee will also receive a commemorative item honoring the great work that the “Making Things Better” Awards recognize.